an interview with Lindo Bacon, PhD

 In your understanding, what causes an eating disorder?

-Lindo Bacon, PhD: Eating disorders are a complex interplay of genetic inheritance, environmental exposures, and other personal experiences, and the degree to which different contributors play a role varies tremendously between individuals.
+Lindo Bacon, PhD: Eating disorders are caused by a complex interplay of genetic inheritance, environmental exposures, and other personal experiences, and the degree to which different contributors play a role varies tremendously between individuals.

 For some, the genetic contribution may be so powerful that it can override the effects of positive things like excellent parenting, social support, and media literacy skills.
 For others, hard lives, including challenges like childhood trauma or neglect, can lead people to absorb the idea that their only value can come from controlling their body, which leads to their eating disorder.